phrawzty/datadog_k8s_workshop/README.md

-# Datadog Summit London 2019 Kubernetes Workshop
+# Datadog Kubernetes Workshop (Datadog Summit London 2018 edition)

 Welcome!
-In this workshop we're going to learn about Kubernetes.
+In this workshop we're going to learn about Kubernetes and Datadog.

 ## Pre-requisites